Fall Asleep Quickly With ASMR Sounds

 ASMR, also known as Autonomous Sensory Meridian Response, is a tingling sensation that some people experience in response to certain sounds.
 Most people experience this static-like feeling on their scalp, the back of their neck and at the top of their spine.

 Triggers of ASMR often come from sounds like paper tearing or gentle whispering.
 ASMR is a personal thing and a trigger that may be pleasant for one person and may not be for another.
 There are plenty of ASMR sounds to explore to work out what triggers you.

 The definition of ASMR is as follows:

-It is thought that ASMR videos may help you sleep.
-Often linked to hypnosis, it’s believed to create a deep state of relaxation.
-Techniques such as scalp massage, soothing noises and methodical work like towel folding, often cause people to experience ASMR.
-Many people find this sensation deeply relaxing and soothing.
-As ASMR has also been linked to mindfulness and meditation, it has helped some people overcome sleep disorders such as insomnia.
+Often linked to hypnosis, ASMR is believed to create a deep state of relaxation.
+Many people find techniques such as scalp massages, soothing noises and methodical work like towel folding deeply relaxing.
+ASMR has also been linked to mindfulness and meditation, which has helped people overcome sleep disorders such as insomnia.

 YouTuber ASMR Bakery shares deep and slow taps and scratches to help you fall asleep.

 As well as ASMR videos, there are a range of podcasts available to listen to help you feel relaxed and calm.
 Here are some ASMR artists: